meatball133/crystal/concepts-wip/bools/about.md

 # => false
 ```

-Since what is in the bracket is evaluated first so will it affect when using the _not_ operator.
+Since what is in parentheses is evaluated first, in the following example, the _not_ operator will apply to the expression inside parentheses.

 ```crystal
 !true && false